Did Kanye West Shut Down His Social Media Accounts?

 oh my gosh, kanye west deactivated his twitter pic.twitter.com/PKTvnAQrrW— swish (@yeezuzs) May 5, 2017

-One endeavouring soul, though, shared screenshots of some of Kanye's most infamous tweets so that their memory can live on.
+One endeavoring soul, though, shared screenshots of some of Kanye's most infamous tweets so that their memory can live on.

 kanye may have deleted his social media but this day will be with me forever (idk why it starts at the bottom right) pic.twitter.com/UqmTh7t6RZ— lil sleepy (@moastoas) May 5, 2017